thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 rm main.py
 ```

-And you can see we're automatically in the location we specified in in the .devcontainer.json file...
+And let's double check that we're in the location we specified in the .devcontainer.json file...

 ```.py
 pwd
 ```

+And we are √

 the `pwd` command stands for "present working directory"

-For analogy, when you open your laptop or Desktop you're automatically placed in the "Desktop" folder of your file system